julianceballos/node/README.md

      └── testing.js
 ```

-And you must write a file that would include code to manage the files to return analyzing the NODE_ENV variable on your OS.
+When you have the cfg folder, you must write a file that include code to manage the files to return analyzing the NODE_ENV variable on your OS, which you could set as "development", "production" or "testing".

 ```javascript
 module.exports = (function(env) {